Skip to Content

 Address: 1515 P Ave, Madrid, IA 50156, United States

-These features, combined with the park’s location close to the Des Moines metro area, make Ledges a very popular destination for day hikers, backpackers, and climbers.
+These features, combined with the park’s location close to the Des Moines metro area, make Ledges a popular destination for day hikers, backpackers, and climbers.

 If you’re looking for a place to camp, Ledges State Park offers both primitive camping (tent camping) and modern camping (RV hookups).